By Neal Megonnell and Andy McClure

 New evaluation method

 Traditional carbon characterization methods, such as the iodine number, aren’t effective at gauging or controlling a carbon’s performance at adsorbing trace levels of contaminants.
-As shown in the attached data (see Figure 1), no correlation exists between iodine number and MTBE capacity for a representative sampling of numerous activated carbons:
+As shown in the attached data (see Figure 1),

 The trace capacity number measures a carbon’s capacity to adsorb acetoxime, a more realistic surrogate for low-level contaminant concentrations than iodine.
 Comparing trace capacity number with MTBE capacity yields a much better correlation than iodine number (see Figure 2).